krzystof/phpunitkit/README.md

 # Fork and Tweaks of PHPUNITKIT

-For more informations, see [gerardroche's PHPUNITKIT](https://github.com/gerardroche/sublime-phpunit)
+For more informations, see [gerardroche's PHPUNITKIT](https://github.com/gerardroche/sublime-phpunit) I also used Adam Wathan's and David Hempill's work to run a single method, as seen [here](https://github.com/adamwathan/sublime-phpunit)

 PHPUNITKIT is a plugin that provides [PHPUnit](https://phpunit.de) support in [Sublime Text](https://sublimetext.com).
 It provides an abstraction over running tests from the command-line.
 It works best alongside other PHP development plugins such as [PHP Grammar], [PHP Snippets], and [PHP Completions].